rich-murphey/wasm-hostcall-example/README.md

 evolve.
 This demo is intended to show how to work within certain interim limitations on argument types.

 One limitation is, [WebAssembly] (Wasm) is 32-bit while the application is 64-bit.
-Wasm pointers are a 32-bit offset in a byte array of Virtual Machine memory.
+Wasm pointers are a 32-bit offset in a byte array of Virtual Machine (VM) memory.
 To obtain a 64-bit address on the host side, Wasm pointers must be indexed into VM memory.
-Fat pointers function arguments such as &[u8] or &str parameter are handled transparently on the WebAssembly side, but on the host side, they are received as two separate arguments, the 32-bit offset and length.
+Fat pointers such as &[u8] or &str parameter are handled transparently on the WebAssembly side; however, on the host side, they are received as two separate arguments, the 32-bit offset and length.

 An additional limitation is pointers to structs.
 Passing a pointer to a struct requires additional code for both WebAssembly and host.
 We